BLCM/bl3mods/Aaron0000/Balands/README.md

 Fuel for the Fire - No change.

-Baby Nukes - No change.
+Baby Nukes - Increased the damage by roughly 160%.

 My Little Friend - No change.